 In general, you will be paying more for a reposado than you will a silver tequila.
 If a brand offers the full range of tequila, you can often expect to pay $10 more when you upgrade to the reposado and another $10 for their añejo.

 Reposados are right in the middle of the three main classes of tequila.
 The aging makes them perfect for sipping straight, they make a smoother tequila shot, and they are a nice upgrade for any of your favorite tequila cocktails.
 It's a little hint of luxury without breaking the bank.

 It can be difficult to find a reposado tequila for less than $20, so you can expect the base of this style to be in the $20 to $30 range.
 If you find one for less than that, you might not get the quality of tequila you expect.

 There are many nice reposados available at this affordable price.
-Some we can recommend are 1800 Reposado, Calende Reposado, Dos Manos Reposado and either Sauza's Hacienda Reposado or 100 Años Reposado.
+Some good recommendations include 1800 Reposado, Calende Reposado, Dos Manos Reposado, and either Sauza's Hacienda Reposado or 100 Años Reposado.

 Other budget-friendly reposados to look for include:

 - El Ultimo Agave Reposado